Section 13: Legal: Cookie Consent & Policy, Disclaimers, Privacy Policy, Terms & Conditions, and ADA Compliance

 e-commerce store, a Refund/Return Policy is good to have.)

-Lastly, ADA (Americans with Disabilities Act) compliance helps make your site easy for people with disabilities to access.
-I have heard of websites being sued for not complying.
-I believe that it is strictest for e-commerce stores, but even for bloggers I'd be mindful just to stay safe.
+Lastly, just something to be aware of ...
+ADA (Americans with Disabilities Act) compliance helps make your site easy for people with disabilities to access.
+I believe that it is strictest for e-commerce stores and organizations, but even for bloggers I'd be mindful just to stay safe.
+In some cases, such as for public sector organizations, an Accessibility Statement is required.

 - Good color contrast (ex: no white background with light-colored text)